 We encourage all participants to familiarise themselves with the requirements of wilderness travel and navigation, rope work and related equipment (specific skills will be outlined in Newsletters) and water safety (see below).
 We strongly recommend that teams take their skill training seriously.
 Teams and competitors should also ensure that they have first aid competency.
 If any team is in any doubt about what is required then they should look at the conditions set out in the Acknowledgement, Waiver and Release form.

 Given the nature of GODZone and the unpredictability of the weather, we ask all participants to ensure that they they carry all Mandatory Gear as stipulated by the Race Rules, as a very minimum.
 Individuals are encouraged to take personal responsibility for themselves and their team mates.

 We have become increasingly concerned about the competency of some competitors on the water sections of GODZone.
 It is not good enough to spend a couple of days in an inflatable boat or kayak beforehand and expect that this will ensure your safety and enjoyment.
 At the very least you should have a New Zealand Grade II Certificate (or International equivalent) and plenty of ‘water time’ so that you can put your skills to the test in a variety of conditions.
+If you have watched GODZone before you know that we like to take teams on to more challenging water – sometimes up to Grade III+ – and the more water skills you have, the better.
 New Zealand based competitors, as a general rule, take kayaking seriously and realise the challenges and dangers.
 Some overseas competitors are underestimating the need for the requisite skills so we urge you to factor this in to your training regime.

 The list below is a non-exhaustive outline of the skills that you should prepare for (using both inflatable canoe and kayak, Canadian/single blade and double bladed kayak paddle):